-The overall protection of the growing child in the car is a question of designing child safety systems specifically for the needs of the child, such as age, stature and weight.
-Safety benefits are seen if children use booster cushions up to the ages of 10 to 12 years.
-The aim of this study is to present and to evaluate the safety potential of a new rear seat design for the growing child, including 2-stage booster cushions together with progressive load-limiters.
+Safety benefits are seen if children aged 4 to 12 use booster cushions.
+The aim of this study is to present a new rear seat design, including integrated 2-stage booster cushions together with progressive load-limiters and extended inflatable curtains.

-The 2-stage booster cushion is an evolution of the first generation integrated booster cushions which were launched in 1990.
-The 2-stage booster cushion was designed to help provide an even better fit for an even broader range of sizes of forward facing children.
-In its high position, the seat belt fit for the smaller children is in focus.
-In its low position it offers a more adapted thigh support (reducing likelihood of slouching) for the larger children, as compared to when using the adult seat position.
-The progressive load-limiter is adapted to the child.
+The integrated 2-stage booster cushion, launched 2007 in Volvo V70 and XC70, is an evolution of the first generation integrated booster cushion introduced 1990.
+The 2-stage booster cushion is designed to help an even better fit to more sizes of children.
+In its high position, the seat belt fit, ride comfort and visual aspects for the smaller children are taken into consideration.
+In its low position it offers a more adapted thigh support (reducing likelihood of slouching) for the larger children, as compared to when using the adult position.
+Recommended use of the cushion is for children aged from 4 years to 10-12 years old.
+Together with the integrated 2-stage booster cushions, the seat belts are equipped with pretensioners and progressive load limiters, which are adapted for the child.